felipendc/vicyos-hefftor-polybar/README.md

 ![logo](https://raw.githubusercontent.com/adi1090x/polybar-themes/master/previews/logo.png) <br />
 Down below you will find a modified version of the Polybar baked-in [Arcolinux-Hefftor-HLWM](https://www.youtube.com/watch?v=iwWSqCDeWgk).
+**If you want to try it out and don't know to install it...** In this [video](https://www.youtube.com/watch?v=Q2IhW4iGwGY&list=PLEHnzNeoCcNxPukIVaMPCO_QRxZtYPvD3) I show step-by-step how to install the polybar. <br />

 **I know you also want to listen to this song...
 Hey, [Don't](https://www.youtube.com/watch?v=wVd0s7scl5U) tell [anybody](https://www.youtube.com/watch?v=hQ4r_kcvClE)...** <br />